 Zero-Inflated Model

 The stacked image composite and the final input data file were run through a two-step Zero-Inflated Model developed by Savage et al. (2015) in RStudio.
 This modeling process minimizes the errors that often accompany data containing many zeros; such as forest cover type data (Savage et al. 2015).
 Step one involves the input of all reference data into a Random Forest model, resulting in a binary (BIN) map of mortality presence (1) or absence (0) for each pixel.
 For step two, all non-zero (species present) data was used in a Support Vector Machine (SVM), creating a continuous (i.e. percent mortality at the pixel level) (CON) map of mortality distribution in the study area.
-The two associated maps (BIN & CON) for each species are then combined to only include the continuous output data where the binary map is (1).
-Any pixel marked as (0) will include no data.
-The result is a map displaying the percent mortality value for each pixel (30m resolution) in the study area.
+The two associated maps (BIN & CON) for each species were then combined to only include the continuous output data where the binary map is (1).
+Any pixel marked as (0) included no data.
+The result was a map displaying the percent mortality value for each pixel (30m resolution) in the study area.

 IV.
 Results & Discussion